Zequez/logseq-vault/pages/Expectation.md

 - If your Expectation is not fulfilled, it turns into a [[Resentment]].
 - Expectations Are a Form of Control
 	- https://www.myss.com/third-setting-the-controlling-power-of-expectations/
-	- Giving up the compulsion to have expectations
+	- Giving up the compulsion to have expectations is a rigorous spiritual practice -
 -